nearground/nearground.github.io/_posts/2025-08-01-understanding-convchain.md

 ```

 Wow.
 The math checks out.
 It's got _logs_.
 It's got _multiplications_.
 It's got _entropy_.
+Remember how there's no weights of 0 in the array?
+That's because we should be dealing with exponents of logarithmic probability functions.
+These are always positive and non-zero, however small.
 So if E and E' are sums of logs probability densities...
 By _Log Magic_ the exponent of E'-E becomes q/p.
 Maybe the negative signs all cancel each other out.
 Maybe the probability of `Math.Pow(q / p, 1.0 / temperature) < random.NextDouble()` really equals `exp(-(E'-E)/T)`.
 Maybe, _just maybe_, all is right in the world.

 ```c#